How to write a Nursing Assessment Report Paper

 What are the components of a nursing assessment report?

-The components of a nursing assessment include the patient’s medical history, physical examination, vital signs, and current symptoms.
-It may also include a review of the patient’s medications, laboratory results, and other medical information.
+A nursing assessment report includes the patient’s medical history, physical examination findings, vital signs, and current symptoms.
+It may also encompass medication history, lab results, and other pertinent medical data.

 What is an initial nursing assessment?